fan2/mkdocs/docs/blog/posts/toolchain/arm-toolchain.md

 comments: true
 ---

-How to compile and generate AArch32 code on an AArch64 machine?
+How to compile/generate AArch32 code and run on an AArch64 machine?

 [Linaro](https://www.linaro.org/) empowers rapid product deployment within the dynamic Arm ecosystem.